enhancement

-The project should define the encoding.
+The project should specify the encoding.

 Test